Thank you for your interest in our Ham Radio knowledge development and learning tool.

-Note: The answers to SA sourced RAE questions are not in the public domain and have been obtained from a variety of sources including actual student notes, and lecturers.
+Note: The answers to SA sourced RAE questions are not in the public domain and those in use have been obtained from a variety of sources including actual student notes, and lecturers.

 Where not indicated RAE - these questions are from other sources, individuals or in-house developed.